ausiddiqui/ausiddiqui.github.io/about.md

 ---

 **Ash Siddiqui**
-Data analytics professional interested in markets, energy, politics and travel.
+Data analytics professional interested in technology and internet, markets, energy, politics and travel.